 The annual work programmes set out the Agency's short-term priorities.
-The Work Programme 2020 is available for download.
-The Work Programme in Brief gives a quick overview of the priorities set out in the annual work programme.

-The seven-year multi-annual work programme presents the Agency's long-term priorities.
-It describes the activities that will be implemented to meet the Agency member countries' agreed requests while directly supporting EU-level policy goals and initiatives.
+The 2021-2027 Multi-Annual Work Programme presents the Agency's long-term priorities.
+It describes the activities that will be implemented to meet the Agency member countries' agreed requests while directly supporting EU level policy goals and initiatives.